rng-guy/NFSMWBartender/README.md

 &nbsp;

 "**Basic**" feature set:
 * Any vehicles you specify to replace the ramming SUVs (`BartenderSettings\Basic\Supports.ini`) should each have a low `MAXIMUM_AI_SPEED` value (the vanilla SUVs use 50) in their VltEd `aivehicle` entries.
-Otherwise, they might cause stability issues by joining the pursuit after their ramming attempt(s), ignoring the global spawn limit and causing the (vanilla) game to cave under the extra workload.
+If they don't, they might cause stability issues by joining the pursuit after their ramming attempt(s); this effectively makes them circumvent the global spawn limit, and the (vanilla) game really does not like having to manage more than 8 active cars for long.
 * The string assignment for cops (`BartenderSettings\Basic\Labels.ini`) is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter](https://github.com/nlgxzef/NFSMWUnlimiter/releases) mod by nlgxzef.
 Either delete this mod's `Labels.ini` file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` configuration file (should be in its `[Main]` section).

 &nbsp;